wdporter/i-am-that-ebook/src/99-the-perceived-cannot-be-the-perceiver/readme.md

 desires and fears, nor are you the mind with its fanciful ideas, nor the role society compels you to play, the person you are supposed to be.
 Give up the false and the true will come into its own.

 You say you want to know your self.
-You *are* your self — you cannot be anything but what you are.
+You <em>are</em> your self — you cannot be anything but what you are.
 Is knowing separate from being?
 Whatever you can know with your mind is of the mind, not you; about yourself you can only say, “I am, I am aware, I like it”.</p>